-Classical Hodgkin lymphoma (cHL) is characterized by a unique histopathological appearance in the affected lymph nodes demonstrating only a minority of tumor cells, the so-called Hodgkin-/Reed-Sternberg (HRS) cells, which are embedded in an abundant inflammatory microenvironment.
-It is assumed that HRS cells attract these inflammatory bystander cells by high-level production of cytokines and chemokines, and that the interaction between HRS cells and their surrounding cells supports their growth, survival and immune escape.1-3 The abundant production of inflammatory mediators by HRS cells reflects their highly activated phenotype.
-In line with such a phenotype, HRS cells show constitutive activation of a plethora of transcription factors (TFs) which are physiologically only transiently activated, and which are implicated in cellular activation and immediate early gene induction.
-Among these TFs, nuclear factor kappa B (NF-κB), signal transducer and activator of transcription (STAT) 3, 5 and 6, activator protein 1 (AP-1) and interferon regulatory factor (IRF) 5 play key roles in HL pathogenesis.4-8

-The mechanisms leading to activation of these TFs in HRS cells are complex and affect various layers of control of respective pathway components.
-These include deleterious mutations of negative regulators of receptor-proximal activation modules, of negative regulators of more downstream located signalling components (for example inhibitor of NF- $\kappa$ B ( $I\kappa B$ ) $\alpha$ -mutations in the NF- $\kappa$ B-pathway), genomic alterations of respective TFs, and the constitutive activation of upstream kinases.
-The strength and plethora of pathway activation in HRS cells is exceptional among lymphoid malignancies.
-Interestingly, despite their complex transcriptional alterations including long-terminal repeat activation, HRS cells demonstrate a surprisingly constant phenotype.
-Our recent data on the pivotal role of IRF5 together with NF- $\kappa$ B regarding the orchestration of the HL-specific gene expression program suggest that only a limited number of pathogenic events coordinate the cHL phenotype.
+Classical Hodgkin lymphoma (cHL) is characterized by a unique histopathological appearance in the affected lymph nodes demonstrating only a minority of tumor cells, the so-called Hodgkin and Reed-Sternberg (HRS) cells, that are embedded in an abundant inflammatory microenvironment.
+1 It is assumed that HRS cells attract these inflammatory bystander cells by high-level production of cytokines and chemokines, and that the interaction between HRS cells and their surrounding cells supports their growth, survival and immune escape.
+1-3 The abundant production of inflammatory mediators by HRS cells reflects their highly activated phenotype.
+In line with such a phenotype, HRS cells show constitutive activation of a plethora of transcription factors (TFs) that are physiologically only transiently activated, and that are implicated in cellular activation and immediate-early gene induction.
+Among these TFs, nuclear factor-κB (NF-κB), signal transducer and activator of transcription (STAT) 3, 5 and 6, activator protein-1 (AP-1) and interferon regulatory factor-5 (IRF5) play key roles in HL pathogenesis.4-8 of negative regulators of more downstream located signaling components (for example, inhibitor of NF- κ B ($l\kappa B$) α mutations in the NF- κ B pathway), ^{10,11} genomic alterations of respective TFs ^{12,13} and the constitutive activation of upstream kinases.
+14 The strength and plethora of pathway activation in HRS cells is exceptional among lymphoid malignancies.
+Interestingly, despite their complex transcriptional alterations including long-terminal repeat activation, ^{15,16} HRS cells demonstrate a surprisingly constant phenotype.
+Our recent data on the pivotal role of IRF5 together with NF- κ B regarding the orchestration of the HL-specific gene expression program suggest that only a limited number of pathogenic events coordinate the cHL phenotype.